philemonnwanne/altschool-cloud-exercises/Month-02/Exercise-09/exercise-09.md

 #### Procedure:

-To solve this I had to first of all figure out the netmask from the given CIDR (/29)
+To solve this I had to first figure out the netmask from the given CIDR (/29)

 > Note:
 Th CIDR indicates the total number of active bits (1's) which also indicate the network portion of the IP address